 - HS1 To facilitate the delivery of sufficient new homes to meet the housing target of 14,946 by 2031.
 In this regard, it will be necessary for c.
-1,150 units to be delivered annually between 2021 and 2026 and c.
-965 units per annum thereafter up to 2031. - HS2 To facilitate the delivery of houses on designated housing land within the boundaries of settlements in accordance with the requirements of the settlement strategy, which directs growth into the key towns, self-sustaining growth towns, self-sustaining towns and small towns. - HS3 To monitor housing development and the delivery of services on an ongoing basis and to review population targets where service delivery is impeded. - HS4 To ensure sufficient zoned land is available in all settlements to meet projected housing demand. - HS5 To facilitate the provision of water services so that they are or will be available during the currency of the plan, sufficient to meet the housing demand. - HS6 To prioritise as much as possible investment in and distribution of infrastructure in a balanced manner around the County, with priority given to towns that have the highest growth targets. - HS7 To require the highest standard of design in all new social development or development containing an element of social housing, in accordance with the development standards set out in the County Development Plan and the DoEHLG social housing guidelines. - HS8 Support the provision of lifetime adaptable homes that can accommodate the changing needs of a household over time and in particular to require that all new residential developments in excess of 20 residential units to provide a minimum 5% universally designed homes in accordance with the requirements of 'Building for Everyone: A Universal Design Approach and the Universal Design Guidelines for Homes in Ireland (2015)18. - HS9 To require that 10% of all zoned land developed for residential use, or for a mixture of residential and other uses, shall be devoted to social housing. - HS10 To require all applicants for permission that will include social housing to engage in meaningful pre-planning discussions with both the Housing and Planning Authorities, in order to establish at the outset the location, house size and house design requirements of both Authorities. - HS11 To facilitate the selection of lands or housing units to purchase or lease by the Council, including Part V, to counteract undue segregation by persons of different social backgrounds. - HS12 To require new multi-unit residential development to provide an appropriate mix of unit types and sizes to ensure that there is a range unit types available to suit the needs of the various households in the county.
+1,400,150 units to be delivered annually between 20242 and 20268. and c.
+965 units per annum thereafter up to 2031. - HS2 To facilitate the delivery of houses on designated housing land within the boundaries of settlements in accordance with the requirements of the settlement strategy, which directs growth into the key towns, self-sustaining growth towns, self-sustaining towns and small towns. - HS3 To monitor housing development and the delivery of services on an ongoing basis and to review population targets where service delivery is impeded. - HS4 To ensure sufficient zoned land is available in all settlements to meet projected housing demand. - HS5 To facilitate the provision of -water services so that they are or will be available during the currency of the plan, sufficient to meet the housing demand. - HS6 To prioritise as much as possible- investment in and distribution of infrastructure in a balanced manner around the County, with priority given to towns that have the highest growth targets. - HS7 To require the highest standard of design in all new social development or development containing an element of social housing, in accordance with the development standards set out in the County Development Plan and the DoEHLG social housing guidelines. - HS8 Support the provision of lifetime adaptable homes that can accommodate the changing needs of a household over time and in particular to require that all new residential developments in excess of 20 residential units to provide a minimum 5% universally designed homes in accordance with the requirements of 'Building for Everyone: A Universal Design Approach and the Universal Design Guidelines for Homes in Ireland (2015)24. - HS9 To require that 10% of all zoned land developed for residential use, or for a mixture of residential and other uses, shall be devoted to social housing.
+In certain circumstances as set out in the Affordable Housing Act 2021, this requirement will be 20% devoted to social and affordable housing. - HS10 To require all applicants for permission that will include social and affordable housing to engage in meaningful pre-planning discussions with both the Housing and Planning Authorities, in order to establish at the outset the location, house size and house design requirements of both Authorities. - HS11 To facilitate the selection of lands or housing units to purchase or lease by the Council, including Part V, to counteract undue segregation by persons of different social backgrounds.

-18 National Disability Authority Centre for Excellence in Universal Design
+24 National Disability Authority Centre for Excellence in Universal Design